-Gentlemen, listen up: Believe it or not, sleep is just as important for you as it is for women and children.
+Gentlemen, listen up: Sleep is just as important for you as it is for women and children.
 It restores your body and mind, revs up your immune system, improves your heart health, helps control hunger cues and weight, boosts your mood and energy and keeps your mind focused.
 That’s a lot of good stuff for virtually every aspect of a man’s health.

 Despite all those selling points, too many men don’t take sleep seriously.
 “Some men have a certain bravado about sleep,” says Param Dedhia, M.D., director of sleep medicine at Canyon Ranch in Tucson.
 “They think they’ll push through exhaustion.
 So they push until there is no physiological reserve.
 That’s when men come to us—at the exhaustion point.”